 up as a result of the environment in which horses are kept.

 Recognizing that the majority of horses have Thoroughbred blood in some

 proportion, and that the Thoroughbred is fundamentally a desert horse,

-we investigated the effects of water on hoof horn.
-What we found in the
+they investigated the effects of water on hoof horn.
+What they found in the

 laboratory was again contrary to the thoughts of the traditionalists.